oconnor0/blog/_posts/2023-12-04-python-has-dynamic-scoping.md

 I forget that languages do that.

 The issue is, of course, not the presence of dynamic scoping (though I prefer visual signifiers to such) but the odd interaction between various scoping rules.

+## EDIT:

+I guess likely what is happening here is that `def step` binds that function implementation to the `step` global variable and then `for step` inside the `if` block is rebinding `step` with its iteration variable.
+Rather than actually having dynamic scoping.